scottcarr/scottcarr.github.com/_posts/2012-9-24-5-weeks-down-4-years-to-go.md

 homework assigned.

 I've no idea how to measure research progress.
 It feels like we're moving forward.
-Yesterday, I was considering writing a blog post reflection on a quote by Einstein.
+Yesterday, I was considering writing a blog post reflecting on a quote by Einstein.

 > If we knew what it was we were doing, it would not be called research, would